YonasOmega/MewtwoMystery/README.md

 Welcome to my game!
 In this game you take the role of the legendary psychic pokemon, mewtwo.
 Who is trapped in a laboratory and must fina a way to escape.
 The laboratory is full of obstacles and ememies that mewtwo must avoid in order to collect keys that will unlock doors to the boss room.

 ## Installation
-The installation of this game is quick and simple!
-All you need to do is download the ZIP folder of the main branch repo.
-Then you extract the ZIP folder and run the program in the IDE of your choice.
-Finally run the program in Main.java and select New Game once the application is open and there you have it!
-This program will require JDK 14 and above
+1. Download the ZIP folder of the main branch repo from the GitHub repository.
+2. Extract the ZIP folder to a directory of your choice on your computer.
+3. Ensure that you have JDK 14 or above installed on your system.
+If not, you can download and install it from the official Oracle website.
+4. Open your preferred Integrated Development Enviroment (IDE) that supports Java.
+5. Navigate to the extracted folder in your IDE and open the 'Main.java' file.
+6. Compile and run the program in your IDE.
+7. Once the application is open, select "Load Game" to start playing!

+If you encounter any issues during installation, here are some troubleshooting tips:

+* ensure that you have correctly installed JDK 14 or above.
+* Make sure you have extracted the ZIP folder properly and are running the program from the correct file location.
+* Double-check that your IDE is configured correctly with the correct JDK version.
+* If you are facing any specific error messages, refer to relevant resources or seek assistance from the project contributors.
+Here is my email that you can send any questions or issues you have reguarding the game: yonas123@uw.edu

+That's it!
+You should now be able to install and run the game on your system.
+Enjoy playing.

 ## Gameplay